hull/hull-node/README.md

 ## NotifHandler()

 NotifHandler is a packaged solution to receive User and Segment Notifications from Hull.
 It's built to be used as an express route.
-Hull will receive notificaitons if your ship's `manifest.json` exposes a `subscriptions` key:
+Hull will receive notifications if your ship's `manifest.json` exposes a `subscriptions` key:

 ```json
 {